JRuedas/dataProcessesProject/README.md

 #### 4. How many features are in the data?

-In this case, we can differentiate two data sets whose columns represent different data.
+In this case, we can differentiate two data sources whose columns represent different data.

 On the one hand, we have Stations.cs with six columns.
 On the other hand, we have Madrid20xx.csv.
 Some of these datasets have 14 columns, others 16 and others 17, this is because not all have the data such as Madrid2003.csv does not have the data PM25,  Madrid2011.csv. does not have MXY, OXY and PXY, etc. So we have the following columns in the datasets: